-The Tribal population within the Turtle Mountain Indian Reservation relies on groundwater, mainly the Shell Valley Aquifer, as their source of water.
+The tribal population within the Turtle Mountain Indian Reservation relies on groundwater, mainly the Shell Valley Aquifer, as their source of water.
 In November 2019, the Turtle Mountain Band of Chippewa Indian (TMBCI) requested assistance to provide scientific information needed for managing tribal community groundwater resources and to better understand potential contaminate flow paths.

 The Turtle Mountain Indian Reservation is located in north central North Dakota.
 The reservation is approximately 100 miles north and east of Minot, North Dakota.

-Specific scientific information includes the hydrogeology of the Shell Valley aquifer to understand better the sources and uses of groundwater, such as recharge from precipitation and losses to evapotranspiration and well withdrawals.
-The data will be incorporated into a newly constructed calibrated groundwater flow model for the Shell Valley Aquifer (SVA).
+Specific scientific information includes the hydrogeology of the Shell Valley Aquifer to understand better the sources and uses of groundwater, such as recharge from precipitation and losses to evapotranspiration and well withdrawals.
+The data will be incorporated into a newly constructed calibrated groundwater flow model for the Shell Valley aquifer (SVA).
 The groundwater flow model could be used to determine water levels during wet and dry conditions, to map groundwater flow direction, and to estimate aquifer properties such as hydraulic conductivities and storage coefficients useful for well-field planning and optimization.
 Additionally, the model could provide groundwater flow paths from (or to) point locations of potential contaminants.

-The Tribal Partnership Program is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 110-114).
+The Tribal Partnership Program (TPP) is authorized by Section 203 of the Water Resources Development Act of 2000 (Public Law 110-114).
 The TPP provides authority for the U.S. Army Corps of Engineers to work with Indian nations to carry out water-related planning activities.

 Modeling and Study $890,000